- Home

 (1) A student, a student's parent, a counselor, or a provider may initiate a CCA.

-(2)(a) A counselor designated by a student's primary school of enrollment shall review the student's CCA to ensure consistency with:
+(2)(a) A counselor designated by a student's primary school shall review the student's CCA to ensure consistency with:

-(b) The primary school and LEA of enrollment and an online course provider shall respond to the CCA using forms and processes provided by the Superintendent within 24 business hours.
+(b) The primary school, the primary LEA and an online course provider shall respond to the CCA using forms and processes provided by the Superintendent within 24 business hours.

-(3)(a) The primary school of enrollment is not required to meet with the student or parent for approval of a course request.
+(3)(a) The primary school is not required to meet with the student or parent for approval of a course request.

 (a) forwarding a copy of the relevant portions of the eligible student's existing IEP or Section 504 accommodation plan to the authorized online course provider in accordance with federal law and regulations;

-(b) ensure the eligible student's IEP team and the authorized online course provider review a course enrollment for compliance with Subsection (1);
+(b) ensuring the eligible student's IEP team and the authorized online course provider review a course enrollment for compliance with Subsection (1);

-(c) coordinate additional IEP team reviews, as necessary, with the authorized online course provider to ensure appropriate services, supports and accommodations are in place for the eligible student; and
+(c) coordinating additional IEP team reviews, as necessary, with the authorized online course provider to ensure appropriate services, supports and accommodations are in place for the eligible student; and

-(d) ensure the authorized online course provider is included in an eligible student's IEP revision.
+(d) ensuring the authorized online course provider is included in an eligible student's IEP revisions.

 R277-726-4.
 Eligible Student and Parent Rights and Responsibilities.